sohanur-selise/paperless-ngx-selise/README.md

 # Installation

-You can run this project by running this docker-compose files:
+To run this paperless-ngx project with postgres database, you can use the following docker-compose files:

 ```bash
 docker-compose -f docker-compose.stage.yml up --build -d
 ```

+You could change the database configuration by editing the 'paperless.conf' file.

 Alternatively, you can install the dependencies and setup apache and a database server yourself.
 The [documentation](https://docs.paperless-ngx.com/setup/#installation) has a step by step guide on how to do it.